Is Wood Conductive

 Moisture content is a crucial factor that affects the conductivity of wood.
 Wood is a hygroscopic material, meaning it can absorb and release moisture from its surroundings.
 As moisture penetrates the wood fibers, it can significantly impact its conductivity properties.
 Specifically, the presence of moisture increases the conductive ability of wood, allowing it to transmit electricity more effectively.

 When wood absorbs moisture, it effectively becomes a conductor due to the presence of ions in the water.
 These ions create pathways for electricity to flow through the wood, resulting in increased conductivity.
 Therefore, the moisture content within wood can directly influence its ability to conduct electrical currents.
+This is also why MDF is not waterproof — when it absorbs moisture, its electrical and structural properties change significantly.

 Explanation Of Wood’s Ability To Become Conductive In Certain Conditions